Princess Melikoff: Marriage

-Curran was born in Hobart and educated at St Michael's Collegiate School.
-In 1926 she married Prince Maximilian Melikoff (1884–1950) at St David's Cathedral, Hobart.
-The marriage combined her money and her unremarkable family background with her husband's inheritance.
+In 1926 they were married at St David's Cathedral, Hobart, The marriage combined her money and her unremarkable family background with her husband's inheritance.
 He had no land or subjects but he did have a Russian title.
 It was said that their 1926 marriage was the fanciest that Hobart had ever seen.
+Over 5000 people waited outside the cathedral to catch a glimpse of the prince and princess.